How NAT Traversal Works

 The reason it doesn’t create any ambiguity is because lego.com isn’t just responding to our unique public IP address, it’s actually responding to our unique public IP address on two different ports (one assigned to Charlie’s device, the other one to Moose’s).
 Since the public IP address + port combination is unique, it allows the router to determine which connection is meant for which device.

-Practically speaking, Charlie’s device is assigned an arbitrary port (say 6789) and Moose’s device is assigned another one (say 6543).
+Practically speaking, the browser on Charlie’s device is assigned an arbitrary port (say 6789) and the browser on Moose’s device is assigned another one (say 6543).
 When they both connect to lego.com (or anything else on the internet), the NAT device replaces the source IP address (which is the private IP address in this case) and the source port with its public IP address (common to both Charlie and Moose) and a newly assigned port number (which is different for Charlie and Moose).

 The NAT device at home performs the reverse translation when those packets flow back - that’s how it knows which packets are intended for which device.